Mark Pfeil

+Early life and amateur career

 Pfeil was born in Chicago Heights, Illinois.
 He attended the University of Southern California, where he was a two-time All-American as a member of the golf team — third-team in 1973 and second-team in 1974.
 While playing for the Trojans, Pfeil and his teammates, including future Masters champion Craig Stadler, lead them to a seventh-place finish at the NCAA Championship in 1973, and a fourth-place finish a year later.
 Pfeil was a member of the 1973 Walker Cup team.

+Professional career
-He turned professional in 1974 and joined the PGA Tour in 1976.

-Pfeil had 12 top-10 finishes including a win at the 1980 Tallahassee Open during his PGA Tour career.
+Pfeil turned professional in 1974.
+He joined the PGA Tour in 1976 after his success at Fall 1975 PGA Tour Qualifying School.
+He had twelve top-10 finishes over the course of his career, including a win at the 1980 Tallahassee Open.
 His best finish in a major was T-22 at the 1982 PGA Championship.
 His best year was 1984, when he finished 69th on the money list with $101,878.
 In his forties, he accepted an assistant coaching position at USC and was involved in corporate golf exhibitions, mainly for Toyota.

 After turning 50 in July 2001, Pfeil began play on the Champions Tour.
 His best finish in this venue was T-10 at the 2002 NFL Golf Classic.

+Pfeil also holds the course record (59) at Palos Verdes Golf Club (par-71).

+Personal life

 Pfeil lives in Palos Verdes Estates, California.
-He holds the course record (59) at Palos Verdes Golf Club (par-71).